Quick Facts

 Early life

-Schifrin was born in Buenos Aires to Jewish parents.
+Schifrin was born in Buenos Aires to a Jewish family.
 His father, Luis Schifrin, led the second violin section of the orchestra at the Teatro Colón for three decades.
 At the age of six, Schifrin began a six-year course of study on piano with Enrique Barenboim, the father of pianist and conductor Daniel Barenboim.
-At age 16, Schifrin began studying piano with the Greek-Russian expatriate Andreas Karalis, former head of the Kiev Conservatory, and harmony with Argentine composer Juan Carlos Paz.
-During this time, Schifrin also became interested in jazz.
+Lalo Schifrin shares a familial link to American alpine skier Mikaela Shiffrin.
+Schifrin began studying piano with the Greek-Russian expatriate Andreas Karalis, former head of the Kyiv Conservatory, and harmony with Argentine composer Juan Carlos Paz.
+During this time Schifrin also became interested in jazz.

-Although Schifrin studied sociology and law at the University of Buenos Aires, music captured his attention.
-At age 20, he successfully applied for a scholarship to the Paris Conservatoire.
+Although Schifrin studied sociology and law at the University of Buenos Aires, it was music that captured his attention.
+At age 20, he successfully applied for a scholarship to the Conservatoire de Paris.
 At night, he played jazz in the Paris clubs.
-In 1955, Schifrin played piano with Argentinian bandoneon giant Ástor Piazzolla, and represented his country at the International Jazz Festival in Paris.
+In 1955, Schifrin played piano with Argentine bandoneon giant Ástor Piazzolla and represented his country at the International Jazz Festival in Paris.

 After returning home to Argentina in his twenties, Schifrin formed a jazz orchestra, a 16-piece band that became part of a popular weekly variety show on Buenos Aires TV.
-Schifrin also began accepting other film, television and radio assignments.
-In 1956, Schifrin met Dizzy Gillespie and offered to write an extended work for Gillespie's big band.
-Schifrin completed the work, Gillespiana, in 1958 (it was recorded in 1960).
-Later that year, Schifrin began working as an arranger for Xavier Cugat's popular Latin dance orchestra.
+He also began accepting other film, television and radio assignments.
+In 1956, he met Dizzy Gillespie and offered to write an extended work for Gillespie's big band.
+Schifrin completed the work, Gillespiana, in 1958, which was recorded in 1960.
+Later in 1958, Schifrin began working as an arranger for Xavier Cugat's popular Latin dance orchestra.

 Schifrin's score for the 1968 film Coogan's Bluff was the beginning of a long association with Clint Eastwood and director Don Siegel.
-Schifrin's strong jazz blues riffs were evident in Dirty Harry.
+Schifrin's strong jazz-blues riffs were evident in Dirty Harry.
+In 1973 He wrote score for "Enter the Dragon" with funky wah-pedal sound.

 Schifrin's working score for 1973's The Exorcist was rejected by the film's director, William Friedkin.
 Schifrin had written six minutes of difficult and heavy music for the initial film trailer, but audiences were reportedly frightened by the combination of sights and sounds.
-Warner Bros. executives told Friedkin to instruct Schifrin to tone it down with softer music, but Friedkin did not relay the message.
-Schifrin's final score was thrown out into the parking lot.
-Schifrin reported in an interview that working with Friedkin was one of the most unpleasant experiences in his life.
+As reported by Schifrin in an interview, Warner Bros. executives told Friedkin to instruct Schifrin to tone it down with softer music, but Friedkin did not relay the message.
+Schifrin also said that working on the film was one of the most unpleasant experiences in his life.
+He later reused the compositions in other scores.

-In the 1998 film Tango, Schifrin returned to the tango music, with which he had grown familiar while working as Ástor Piazzolla's pianist in the mid-1950s.
+In the 1998 film Tango, Schifrin returned to tango music, with which he had grown familiar while working as Astor Piazzolla's pianist in the mid-1950s.
 He brought traditional tango songs to the film, as well as introducing compositions of his own, in which tango is fused with jazz elements.

 In 1997, the composer founded Aleph Records.

-He also wrote the main theme for Splinter Cell: Pandora Tomorrow.
+He also wrote the main theme for Tom Clancy's Splinter Cell: Pandora Tomorrow.

 Schifrin made a cameo appearance in Red Dragon (2002) as an orchestra conductor.